Vxrpenter/Updater-Wiki/docs/using-updater/index.md

 ### Configuring the Upstream

 The next step will be configuring the upstream (the location that we upload our versions).
-In this example we will use GitHub as our upstream.
+In this example, we will use GitHub as our upstream.
-You will need to enter certain information needed to fetch your project from the upstream's api.
+You will need to enter certain information needed to fetch your project from the upstream api.

 !!! example

     ```kotlin
-    val upstream = GithubUpstream(user = "Vxrpenter", repo = "Updater")
+    val upstream = GitHubUpstream(user = "Vxrpenter", repo = "Updater")
     ```

 ### Checking for Updates

 The last thing will be to check for new versions.
-This can be easily achived by invoking the `Updater` class and then calling the `checkUpdates` function.
+This can be easily achieved by invoking the `Updater` class and then calling the `checkUpdates` function.
 It will require you to enter the current version of your project (if you want to know how to get the current version, look [here](current-version.md) followed by the `UpdateSchema` and the `Upstream`.

 You are also able to configure certain behaviors of the `Updater` like adding a periodic check, customizing the notification message, configuring the read/write timeout, etc.